Terms and spelling

 Addresses

-Addresses should be stacked.
-Don't use punctuation at the end of each line.
+Stack addresses.
+Do not use punctuation at the end of lines.

 Do not